shashank-tomar0/AI-BASED-STORY-IMAGE-GENERATOR/README.md

 - IMAGE_PROVIDER: `google` (Imagen), `stability` (Stability.ai), `local_auto` (AUTOMATIC1111), or `free` (Picsum placeholder)
 - USE_MOCK_FALLBACK: `False` to force provider errors to surface; `True` to fallback to mock LLM
 - USE_IMAGE_FALLBACK: `False` to let image API errors surface; `True` to return a tiny placeholder
+ - IMAGE_CACHE_TTL_SECONDS: how long (in seconds) generated images are kept in the local disk cache (default: 86400 = 24 hours).
+Set this to 0 to disable TTL-based expiration.

 Run the app (examples):
 - Use real Gemini LLM and Picsum for free images (recommended workflow):